Publications

 Working papers

-Walters, Daniel J., Geoffrey Tomaino, “The Effect of Time-series Data Representation on Risk Taking in the COVID-19 Crisis,” R&R, Psychological Science.
+Walters, Daniel J., Geoffrey Tomaino, “The Effect of Time-series Data Representation on Risk Taking in the COVID-19 Crisis,” R&R, Journal of Consumer Research.

 Walters, Daniel J. and Geoffrey Tomaino* “Forgotten, thus not valuable: When does accessible memory failure reduce attribute weighting, willingness to pay, and choice?,” Target: Journal of Marketing Research.